MUSEQuBES: The Column Density, Covering Fraction, Mass, and Environmental Dependence of Cool HI Gas Around Low-Redshift Galaxies: Galaxy Data

 \item A lower redshift limit of $z \gtrsim 0.12$ is imposed on the galaxy sample to ensure that at least \lyb\ is covered within the COS spectral range alongside \lya.
 This criterion enables robust identification of \HI\ absorption features and reliable constraints on their column densities.
 Two MUSEQuBES fields - TEX0206-048 and Q1354+048 - contain Lyman-limit systems at $z \approx 0.39$ and $z \approx 0.33$, respectively.
 To avoid spectral regions affected by Lyman continuum breaks in these fields, the redshift cut is adjusted to $z \approx 0.23$ for TEX0206-048 and $z \approx 0.18$ for Q1354+048.
 A total of 16 galaxies are excluded based on these criteria. \end{itemize}

 The 256 galaxies that meet both selection criteria are classified as star-forming (SF), passive (E), or unclassified (U), based on their position relative to the redshift-dependent star-forming main sequence \citep[SFMS;][]{Boogard_18}, as described in \citet[]{Dutta2_2025}.
 Briefly, passive galaxies are defined as those lying more than 3$\sigma$ below the SFMS.
 Among the remaining galaxies, those with measured star formation rates (SFRs) are classified as star-forming, while those with only $3\sigma$ upper limits on the SFR are categorized as unclassified.
 The median sSFR [68\% range] for star-forming and passive galaxies are $10^{-9.5}~{\rm yr}^{-1}$ [$10^{-10.1} - 10^{-9.0} ~{\rm yr}^{-1}$] and $10^{-11.4}~{\rm yr}^{-1}$ [$10^{-11.7} - 10^{-11.1} ~{\rm yr}^{-1}$], respectively.
+In Fig.~\ref{fig:gal_prop}, we show the different galaxy properties of the MUSEQuBES sample plotted against each other with solid blue circles.
+The SFR upper limits are indicated with red downward arrows in the last row.
+The panels along the diagonal show the probability density for the MUSEQuBES sample with black solid lines.
+The upper limits are considered as measurements for the SFR probability density.

 Additionally, a wide-field, shallower galaxy survey has been conducted around 6 of the MUSEQuBES sightlines with the Inamori Magellan Areal Camera and Spectrograph (IMACS) on the Magellan telescope \citep[]{Chen_2009, Johnson_2013, Johnson_15}.
 Combining the MUSEQuBES galaxies from these 6 sightlines, this sample constitutes a unique dataset spanning a wide dynamic range in both impact parameter and stellar mass.
 The analysis presented in this paper is primarily based on the MUSEQuBES galaxy sample.
 We incorporate the Magellan sample solely to investigate the role of galaxy environment in shaping the circumgalactic \HI\ in Section \ref{sec:env}.
 The overall galaxy properties for the two surveys are tabulated in Table.~\ref{tab:galprop}.